Asian Games 2023: India's Updated Medal Tally As On 25th September, 2023

 Here is India's updated medal tally list at the Asian Games 2023 as on 7th Day, Monday.

 Hangzhou, China: India signed off Day 6 with a resounding 5 medals, which included 3 silvers and 2 bronze at the ongoing Asian Games 2023 on Sunday.
-On Monday, Team India bagged 3 more medals, first with a bronze, once again in Rowing followed by a emphatic gold in Men’s 10 m Air Rifle Shooting and another Rowing Bronze in Men’s Quadruple Sculls.
+On Monday, Team India bagged 4 more medals, first with a bronze, once again in Rowing followed by a emphatic gold in Men’s Team 10 m Air Rifle Shooting, another Rowing Bronze in Men’s Quadruple Sculls and hero of the Men’s Team 10 m Air Rifle Shooting, Aishwary Pratap Tomar clinched Bronze in the individual Men’s 10 m Air Rifle event.

 Trending Now